ritesh-kumar-nayak/DockerFiles/cldoqp2u1000209mg6bgb7pg2.md

                 * `name`: Specifies the name of the container.
 In this case, it is `nginx`.

                 * `image`: Specifies the Docker image that the container should run.
-In this case, it is `nginx:1.14.2`.

                 * `ports`: Specifies the ports that should be exposed by the container.
-In this case, it is `80`.
+In this case, it is `8001`.

 ### Step-1.2(Final deployment file)